Azure/azure-functions-openai-extension/samples/rag-cosmosdb/README.md

     ```sh
     dotnet build --output bin
     ```
-2. If using python, run `pip -r requirements.txt` to install the correct library version.
+2. If using python, run `pip install -r requirements.txt` to install the correct library version.
 1. Build and start the app

     ```sh